 We are proud to print all of our books locally in Oakland, CA. We strongly believe in supporting local authors, publishers, and printers and growing together.
 We distribute our books with a local distributor and every week—multiple times a week—feature local writers, musicians, and artists in our diverse events across the Bay Area and Brooklyn, NY.
 Thank you for visiting and supporting your small, community-focused non-profit publishing organization.

-Nomadic Press is beyond excited to be working with Parcel Projects and Chapter 510 around our new additional location at 2301 Telegraph Avenue in Oakland, CA. We are currently using the space for our weekly events programming as well as offering it up for community events, but there are big things to come once the new construction is complete.
+Nomadic Press is beyond excited to be working with Parcel Projects around our new additional location at 2301 Telegraph Avenue in Oakland, CA. We are currently using the space for our weekly events programming as well as offering it up for community events, but there are big things to come once the new construction is complete.
 Read below for more information on the project and take a look at what the new building will look like once it is finished in 2019.

 From the Parcel Projects website: